 CHILD & TEEN RULES

 Norwescon welcomes its young and future fans.
 We have programming throughout the convention that is geared for different age groups.
+Also, for a nominal fee, we have daytime programming for children under 12 in our KidKon room.
+This allows Mom and Dad to attend portions of the con without taking children everywhere.
+KidKon has limited hours and is limited to 35 children at a time, so check the schedule and plan accordingly.
+Norwescon also provides a quiet room for the purpose of feeding, changing, or resting a child.
+When using this room, parents must stay with their children.
 Children attending Norwescon must be registered and wear convention badges (there is no charge for kids 12 and under).
+Badge childproofing is available in KidKon.
 Parents must have a permission slip on file at registration.
-Children 12 and under must be accompanied by a parent or adult guardian at all times and are not allowed in convention areas after 11p.m.
-Teens 17 to 13 must be out of all public areas by 1 am .
+Children 12 and under must be accompanied by a parent or adult guardian at all times, except when in the KidKon room.
+Children 12 and under are not allowed in convention areas after 11p.m..
+Teens 17 to 13 must be out of all public areas by 1 am..
+Unattended children found in public areas of the hotel at any time of the day will be taken to KidKon until they are picked up by their parents, and the parents will then be charged for the time they have been there.
+Repeated incidents will result in membership to the con of both parent and child being revoked.
 Please have your child stay close to you when in public areas of the hotel, as it is often hard to distinguish that the parent is at hand and the child is not lost.
 If parents believe that their convention activities will be constrained too much by their responsibilities, they are encouraged to arrange for proper childcare at home.
 You may also want to check with hotel registration for additional babysitting services.

 Peacebonding is available at the information table, and from the roving security personnel.
 All weapons and staffs must be peace-bonded.
 Remember: if it's drawn, it's gone.
 Ignorance is no excuse.